ruben-brits-dev/advent-of-code/2024/day01/Star 1/README.md

 Your actual left and right lists contain many location IDs.
 What is the total distance between your lists?

  ## My solution
+ What a believe to be a decent attempt at my first problem.
+Chose python as the language as the language has a lot of built-in functions that help, but I do dislike all the bloat that comes with it.

+ Most of the code is actually just to read in the data lol.
+ I went for the built in sorted function to sort the data, and then zipped the two lists together to pair them up.
+Basic absolute distance used.